breatheco-de/exercise-file-hierarchy-report/README.md

 Do not clone this repository.

-1. The first step to start coding is cloning the [react.js boilerplate](https://github.com/4GeeksAcademy/react-hello) on your local computer or opening it using gitpod.
+1. The first step to start coding is cloning the [react.js boilerplate](https://github.com/4GeeksAcademy/flask-rest-hello) on your local computer or opening it using gitpod.

-a) If using Gitpod you can clone the boilerplate by [clicking here](https://gitpod.io#https://github.com/4GeeksAcademy/react-hello).
+a) If using Gitpod you can clone the boilerplate by [clicking here](https://github.com/4GeeksAcademy/flask-rest-hello).
-b) If working locally type the following command from your command line: `git clone https://github.com/4GeeksAcademy/react-hello`.
+b) If working locally type the following command from your command line: `https://github.com/4GeeksAcademy/flask-rest-hello`.

 2. Install the dependecy packages by typing: